 Each ~45 minute study, conducted in an office, was comprised of an initial interview, 2 study phases, and an exit interview.
+Interviews were audio recorded.

-The initial interview asked participants about computer experience, prior use of web sites similar to those used in our study, and knowledge of security concepts.
-We wanted to see if any had prior experience that would affect their performance.
+The initial interview asked about computer experience, prior use of web sites similar to those in our study, and knowledge of security concepts.
+We wanted to see if any prior experience would affect user performance.

 In phase 1, no particular instructions were given on how to evaluate the web sites' trustworthiness.
 In phase 2, we asked subjects to re-evaluate the web sites' trustworthiness where we directed them to focus on the address bar area (we did not tell them what to look for in that area).
 If subjects changed their ratings between these two phases, then we could attribute this to their using the extra information supplied by domain highlighting in the address bar.
-If there is no change, then we could assume that the participant likely could not recognize nor exploit the extra information supplied by domain highlighting.
+If there was no change, then we could assume that the participant either could not recognize or could not exploit the extra information supplied by domain highlighting.

 In each phase, participants were shown a series of 16 web pages representing web sites (presented in randomized order across participants) and asked to gauge how "safe" a site was on a 5-point scale.
 In case subjects were unfamiliar with a site, we explained generally what each site was for (e.g., online banking, social networking, shopping).
-For our analysis, we collapse their ratings as unsafe (1-2), unsure (3) and safe (4-5).
+For our analysis, we collapse their ratings as unsafe (1-2), unsure (3) and safe $(4-5)^3$.
 As they did this, we asked participants to describe their rationale for their ratings as well as what visual element(s) they were currently inspecting on the web page via a think-aloud process.

-In our exit interview, we told study participants about domain highlighting and how it could help people evaluate phishing attacks.
-Participants were asked if they knew about this feature, whether they had noticed it, and were asked for their thoughts on its potential effectiveness and what could be improved.
+In the exit interview, we explained domain highlighting and how it could help people evaluate phishing attacks.
+Participants were asked if they knew about this feature, whether they had noticed it^4 , and were asked for their thoughts on its potential effectiveness and what could be improved.